 12:15 Jaymi falls asleep in a toddler beach tent.

 1:50 A head on collision on the busy street nearby wakes up everyone in camp.
 Except Christine.
 Everyone is okay, but there’s a new sense of unity in camp.
 We’ve been through things together.

 2:00-5:00 Jaymi and Christine both enjoy three hour stretches of sleep, which barely even happens at home, so we’re pretty stoked.

-5:00 The CFA staff wakes us up and tells us to start packing up.
+5:00 The Chick fil A first 100 event staff wakes us up and tells us to start packing up.
 We realize we slept in fitful stretches in uncomfortable positions, meaning it’s no different than any other night.
 We decide to call it a success.

 our best friend alternate #103 has secured a spot to receive his free Chick Fil A, too!
 We cheer.
 Because obviously.